Oo-Lucas-oO/Mad-Science-Club.github.io/README.md

 # Mad-Science-Club.github.io

-Mad-Science-Club/疯狂科学会/Club-Scientifique-furieux (Je vais le changer si le mot "furieux" ne correspond pas au mot "mad".
+Mad-Science-Club/疯狂科学会/Club-Scientifique-furieux (Je vais le changer si  "furieux" ne correspond pas au mot "mad".
 Pour le moment c'est "furieux".)

 This is a personal project whitch allows me to record progress of my ideas.
 Updates due to my own timer.
 This project is more like an action plan.